 Do not send or receive transactions to addresses generated for a different cryptocurrency, e.g., bitcoin cash to a Bitcoin address.

-- Click Receive BTC then the Show full address to reveal your first receiving address:
+- Click Receive then Show full address to reveal your first receiving address:

 Confirm on your Trezor device

 You will be asked to check and confirm the address on your Trezor.
 Carefully compare the address shown in Suite with the one shown on your Trezor device.
 If they are different, your computer may be infected by malware.
 The address shown on your Trezor device screen will always be one belonging to you.

 After you've confirmed an address using your Trezor device, you can use the Copy address button in Trezor Suite to ensure error-free copying of the receiving address.

 Display the address as a QR code